 He is also very physically affectionate.
 He can always be counted on for a nearly ecstatic response to your presence; purring, rubbing, and rolling around although he's no lap kitty.
 He kindly announces his entrance into a room with a solemn "mrrrroww" so as not to suprise anyone.

 John is still quite assertive.
-While his siblings peek in the windows and stare at us in their most endearing way at dinner time, he boldy saunters up to the back door and begins knocking.
+While his brother and sister peek in the windows and stare at us in their most endearing way at dinner time, he boldy saunters up to the back door and begins knocking.

 John, like his siblings, can't be contained indoors.
 I am convinced he would wither and die.
 Therefore he, and the others, are truly outdoor cats, who spend time with us each day indoors.
 (With our allergies, this works for the best anyway.)

 The Juvenile Delinquent

 I think of Paul as the mischievious one.
 Even now at 3 years of age, he is very playful and gets bored if no one is willing to join in some type of adventure.
 He's also the endomorph however.
 He has a softer look and feel, fur like silk, and is more fond of the indoors and a leisure lifestyle than the others.

 At only 8.5 to 9 pounds he is lighter and is extremely nimble; an accomplished jumper.
 Paul can sometimes be found high above your head and seldom exits the house without making the humans chase him down.
 He doesn't care, it's just a game.